wojciech-graj/doom-ascii/README.md

 |SPEED			|]				|
 |WEAPON SELECT  |1-7            |

-Keybinds can be remapped in ```.default.cfg```, which should be placed in the same directory as the game executable.
+Keybinds can be remapped in `.default.cfg`, which should be placed in the same directory as the game executable.

 ## Performance tips
 ### Display
 Most terminals aren't designed for massive throughput, so the game cannot be played at full 320x200 resolution at high frames per second.

-Pass the command-line argument ```-scaling n``` to determine the level of scaling.
-Smaller numbers denote a larger display.
+Pass the command-line argument `-scaling` to determine the level of scaling (See [Settings](#settings)).

-A scale of 4 is used by default, and should work flawlessly on all terminals.
-Most terminals (excluding Windows CMD) should manage with scales up to and including 2.

 ### Input
 For a better playing experience, increase the keyboard repeat rate, and reduce the keyboard repeat delay.